 Teachers' professional responsibilities in addition to classroom duties include: conferences and meetings with the Head, parents, staff, students and other professionals; in-service training; report cards and government forms.

 3.9 Supervision of Students

-Teachers will provide such assistance as the Head considers necessary for the supervision of students at York House School and at school functions whenever and wherever held.
+Teachers will provide such assistance as the Head considers necessary for the supervision of students at York House School and at school functions and events.

 ARTICLE 4 - UNION SECURITY